GoogleChrome/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 Firefox vs. Chrome, it's often our bug, since Firefox has an older, more seasoned accessibility mapping layer.

-If all the browser - screen reader combinations seem to agree, and the web content still behaves badly, we will need to file a bug on the web content itself, not on the browser.
+If all the browser-screen reader combinations seem to agree, and the web content still behaves badly, we will need to file a bug on the web content itself, not on the browser.

 ## Summary

-In summary, ARIA magic can be used to override anything and everything that the HTML says, or add to it.
+In summary, ARIA magic can be used to override or add to anything and everything that the HTML says.
 It can be used to do little fine changes to the accessibility presentation, or to create an entire experience.
-This is why ARIA is both incredibly powerful and yet dangerous in the hands of our friendly local web authors that don't generally use screen readers themselves.
+This is why ARIA is both incredibly powerful and yet dangerous in the hands of our friendly local web authors who don't generally use screen readers themselves.

 ARIA is just a dumb truth override markup layer.
 When a screen reader asks what's happening, if ARIA exists, they get the ARIA version of the truth instead of the real underlying truth.